Single Sign On with JSON Web Token

 - The user chooses to authenticate through SSO

-- Helpjuice redirects the user to your website where they can authenticate with user / password
+- Helpjuice redirects the user to your website where they can authenticate with a user/password

 - Your website generates a JSON Web Token using the shared key Helpjuice provides and redirects the user with the token back to Helpjuice

-- Helpjuice decodes the token and authenticate the user with the email you provided
+- Helpjuice decodes the token and authenticates the user with the email you provided

-- If the user is a new one, we will create a new user account for him
+- If the user is a new one, we will create a new Internal Viewer user account for him

 Then fill in the form: